vaishakp/vaishakp.github.io/README.md

 In this document, I describe the compile-time optimizations (experimented between Nov 2022 and March 2023) that led to significant performance improvements in Binary Black Hole simulations using SpEC.
 This document is relevant for HPCs with x86-64 CPUs, especially for AMD CPUs.
 It also implements many generic CPU optimizations.

 This is the result of an experimental exercise I carried out on the Sonic HPC at ICTS-TIFR, Bengaluru India.
+Although this document is concerned specifically with SpEC compile-time optimization, this document can serve as a blueprint for compile-time optimization of any software.

 ## Performance and optimization